 Let’s we hope for a safe and exciting Winter Olympic Games with a low number of injuries and high number of historic events.
 Unpredictable skiing conditions and incredible pressures of the athletes’ to perform at their best often place them at high risk for injury in this exciting sport.

 Go USA!
 And best of luck to all the competing athletes – and to the athletes we serve throughout Vermont and Northern New York State.
 Stay safe!

 The UVM Medical Center has a dedicated phone line for injured skiers and ski patrol to call in the event of a ski-related musculoskeletal injury.
 Please call us at 802-847-7479.

-James Slauterbeck, MD, is an orthopedic surgeon at the University of Vermont Medical Center and associate professor at the University of Vermont College of Medicine.
-Bianca Yoo, a student at the University of Vermont College of Medicine, also contributed to this article.
+James Slauterbeck, MD, is an orthopedic surgeon at the University of Vermont Medical Center and associate professor at the Larner College of Medicine at UVM.
+Bianca Yoo, a student at the Larner College of Medicine at UVM, also contributed to this article.